bimobject/docs/docs/minidocs/panels/transport-compare.md

 ## Comparing transports

-In some cases you may want to compare the currently used transport scenario with an alternate one.
+In some cases you may want to compare the currently used transport scenario with an alternative one.

-### Adding a transport to compare
+### Adding a transport to the comparison
-Click the `Compare` button in the top right corner of the panel to create an alternate transport scenario.
+Click the `Compare` button in the top right corner of the panel to create an alternative transport scenario.
 You can fill it out the same way as the main one.

 ### Removing a transport from comparison
 You can remove a transport scenario from the comparison by clicking the `Remove` button above the top right corner of the transport's properties.